Transfer Student Checklist

 You must have completed Purdue's minimum high school course requirements (in addition to the GPA and course requirements mentioned in item No. 1).
 You can make up for high school course deficiencies with college-level coursework.
 (One semester of college-level coursework is equivalent to two high school semesters.)

-Some transfer applicants may need to have at least 12 to 24 graded credit hours of college-level coursework (not remedial or developmental) before their application will be considered.
-The number of graded hours required will depend on the quality of previous academic credentials (high school transcript, ACT or SAT test scores, for example) and whether the student has been denied admission to Purdue for a previous term.
+Some transfer applicants may need to have up to 24 graded credit hours of college-level coursework (not remedial or developmental) before their application will be considered.
+The number of graded hours required will depend on the quality of your previous academic credentials (high school transcript, ACT or SAT test scores, for example) and whether you have been denied admission to Purdue for a previous term.
 Learn more about how many graded credit hours you may need before applying to Purdue.

-You must provide an SAT or ACT test score (with writing) unless you have at least 24 graded credit hours of college-level coursework (not remedial or developmental) or have been out of high school for at least five years.
-Scores must be sent electronically, from the testing agency.
+You must provide an SAT or ACT test score unless you have at least 24 graded credit hours of college-level coursework (not remedial or developmental) or have been out of high school for at least five years.
+You must send scores electronically, from the testing agency.